 Good Choice: Sea Strike PPR20 Pompano 2-Drop Circle Hook Rig

-Pompano fishing provides fishermen with both the thrill of the sport and a delicious bit of food for dinner.
-With no big commercial fishery, populations are high and pressure on the species is low.
-If you’re wanting to get into surf fishing or just want to begin targeting a species in the surf or from a pier, then pompano fishing is for you and now you should have a good idea of what to do to target these beautiful fish.
+Pompano fishing provides anglers with both the thrill of the sport and a delicious bit of food for dinner.
+With no significant commercial fishery, populations are high, and pressure on the species is low.
+However, if you want to get into surf fishing or want to begin targeting a species in the surf or from a pier, then pompano fishing is for you, and now you should have a good idea of what to do to target these beautiful fish.